49 Big Buffalo Falls

 near the intersection of Hwy.
 16 and Cave Mountain Road

 The hike downhill begins right here at the intersection on an old road that is now ‘Red Star Trail’.
 Just 50 yards down the hill is a Forest Service cable gate across the road and a UBMBT trail map, this spot is designated intersection #32.
 We continue downhill, Red Star Trail is just under a mile and downhill all the way.
-It isn’t very steep though, as we follow a little feeder creek to our left down toward Big Buffalo Creek.
+A little steep in places but not too bad, as we get closer to the bottom is a little feeder creek to our left down toward Big Buffalo Creek.

-As we get closer to the bottom the trail swings to the left (east) and levels out a little, the scenery gets prettier, and we cross the little creek twice.
+Getting near the bottom the trail swings to the left (east) and levels out a little, the scenery gets prettier, and we cross the little creek twice.
 At the bottom is trail intersection #3 the end of Red Star Trail, we turn right (south) on Buffalo Creek Trail.
 Crossing the little creek one more time, then another little feeder this one a steep dry gully.
-Further along we hear someone approaching behind us, we step off the trail allowing two bikers to pass.
+Further along we hear someone approaching behind us, we step off the trail allowing two mountain bikes to pass.

 fern fireworks